FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 	$ factom-cli newtransaction a

-Add 10 factoids as an input to the transaction from the factoid address we created earlier.
+Add 10 factoids as an input to the transaction from the Factoid address we created earlier.

 	$ factom-cli addinput a myFactoids01 10

-Add 10 factoids as the ammout to convert into Entry Credits.
+Add 10 Factoids as the amount to convert into Entry Credits.

 	$ factom-cli addecoutput a app01 10

-Pay the transaction fee from the same factoid address
+Pay the transaction fee from the same Factoid address

 	$ factom-cli addfee a myFactoids01